ongr-io/ElasticsearchBundle/Resources/doc/suggesters/indexed_suggesters.rst

         public $completionSuggesting;
     }

-As you can see we need to define an object for it, so we can store and retrieve its data objectively.
-In order to do that, we can just use a trait already prepared in ESB.
+As you can see we need to define an object for it so we can store and retrieve its' data objectively.
+To do that, we can just use a trait already prepared in ESB.

 .. code:: php